Becker offers nationally recognized degrees to prepare graduates for the challenges and entrepreneurial opportunities of the 21st century.

 Two campuses—one great experience

-More than 2,100 students from across the nation and around the world live and learn on Becker’s two distinctively New England campuses located six miles apart in the heart of Massachusetts.
+Almost 2,000 students from across the nation and around the world live and learn on Becker’s two distinctively New England campuses located six miles apart in the heart of Massachusetts.
 Shuttles provide students transportation between campuses.
-Each campus has its own residence halls, classrooms and labs, dining hall, fitness center, library, and bookstore.
+Each campus has its own residence halls, classrooms, labs, dining hall, fitness center, library, and bookstore.
 Both campuses offer all-female, all-male, co-ed, over-21, and all-freshman living spaces.

 Students in the equine programs are involved in the daily maintenance and care of horses at the 40-acre equestrian center located on a beautiful site in nearby Paxton.
 The Becker College Lenfest Animal Health Center houses the College’s veterinary clinic, which includes teaching facilities for grooming, dog obedience, and laboratories for Animal Care and Veterinary Technology students.